laravel-notification-channels/laravel-notification-channels.github.io/content/telegram.md

 ![Laravel Telegram Notification Example](https://cloud.githubusercontent.com/assets/1915268/17590374/2e05e872-5ff7-11e6-992f-63d5f3df2db3.png)

+### Routing a message

-You can either send the notification by providing with the chat id of the recipient to the `to($chatId)` method like shown in the above example or add a `routeNotificationForTelegram` method in your notifiable model:
+You can either send the notification by providing with the chat id of the recipient to the `to($chatId)` method like shown in the above example or add a `routeNotificationForTelegram()` method in your notifiable model:

 ``` php
 ...